 Closed: Weekends, public holdays, Christmas to New Year

-- Mondays to Fridays for Drakenstein residents with valid library cards: R10
+- For Drakenstein residents with valid library cards: R10

 - Standard entrance fee per person, but tour operator rates and STO negotiable.
 Apply for this timeously and in writing via firstname.lastname@example.org.
-Tour guides and bus drivers enter for free.
+Registered tour guides and bus drivers enter for free

 SA STUDENTS and SA PENSIONERS

-- R5 per learner; 2 teachers and bus driver free per group (please pre-book for educational programmes)
+- R10 per learner; 2 teachers and bus driver free per group (please pre-book for educational programmes)

-- R120 for individuals/R220 for a family of four – includes unlimited access to the Taalmuseum, the Taalmonument, hiking trails and Full Moon Picnics.
+- ANNUAL PERMIT: R120 for individuals& R220 for a family of four – includes unlimited visits to the museum, monument, coffee shop, hiking trails and Full Moon Picnics

 - Free guided tours are offered by a museum guide, when available.
 Requests for specialised tours or access to archival material must be addressed to the Curator.